zoom/node.js-chatbot-cli/README.md

 **zoomWebhook**

-get ZOOM IM channel/bot information from the webhook(see [zoom chatbot libaray](https://www.npmjs.com/package/@zoomus/chatbot) to see more details of zoomWebhook)
+Get Zoom Chat channel/bot information from the commands that users type(see [zoom chatbot libaray](https://www.npmjs.com/package/@zoomus/chatbot) to see more details of zoomWebhook)

 ```js
 let { zoomWebhook } = res.locals;